muffin-jr/hydra-game/README.md

-open the hydra game to make your virus
+open the hydra game(it is an apllication) to make your virus